 For the slow cooker

-- Heat oil in large pan over medium-high heat.
+- Heat oil in a large pan over medium-high heat.
 Add onion, yellow + orange peppers, jalapeños, and a pinch of salt; sauté 5 minutes, or until onion is translucent.
 While this cooks, in a separate bowl mix together all the spices, open and rinse beans, open can of tomatoes, and set aside.

 - Add garlic to pan, sauté for about 30 seconds, until fragrant.
 Transfer mixture to slow cooker.